• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Stripe vs. PayPal: E-commerce integrations

-As big names in the online payment industry, both Stripe and PayPal are considered experts in e-commerce integrations.
+As big names in the online payments industry, both Stripe and PayPal are considered experts in ecommerce integrations.

 Stripe custom-branded checkouts.